Skip links

 The cost is clear: context switching negatively impacts on how we feel at work.
 Researchers at the University of California, Irvine found that when people experienced interruptions repeatedly over just 20 minutes, they felt much more stressed out, frustrated, and overwhelmed.
 They also felt like they had to put in a lot more effort and were under greater pressure.

-This is a problem, because we’re constantly interrupted. we’re spending a lot of time on context switching:
+This is a problem, because we’re constantly interrupted.
+We’re spending a lot of time on context switching:

-• 52% are multitasking during virtual meetings more than one year ago
+• 52% are multitasking during virtual meetings more than one year ago.

-• 56% feel they need to respond immediately to notifications
+• 56% feel they need to respond immediately to notifications.

-Choose what you want to do in a specific time frame and try as hard as possible to stick with it it.
+Choose what you want to do in a specific time frame and try as hard as possible to stick with it.

-Check out the ultimate time management strategies here
+Check out the ultimate time management strategies here.

 Reduce Context switching - Time